by Trey Yeatts

 Joe Namath was a football quarterback who played for the New York Jets and the Los Angeles Rams.
 In 1974, he appeared in a commercial for Beautymist pantyhose, saying, “Now, I don’t wear pantyhose ...”
 Well, you know, except to film that commercial.
 Fellow footballer O.J.
 Simpson (in the days before his legal problems) did a series of ads for Hertz rental cars in which he was shown racing through airports, using his old skills as a running back.

-Hungry-Man is a line of TV dinners (frozen reheatable meals in trays) with larger-than-normal portions made by Swanson Foods.
+Hungry-Man is a line of TV dinners (frozen reheatable meals in trays) with larger-than-normal portions.
+Foods.
 While TV dinners themselves were first sold in 1953, the “Hungry-Man” line appeared twenty years later.
+The brand is owned by Conagra Brands.
 Football player “Mean” Joe Greene was their first spokesperson.

 I’m looking for my all-black high school basketball team, and this might be the place.
 Although it’s on the wrong network.